To advance the college's mission, vision, principles, values and strategic initiatives through continuous improvement decisions.

 Lead- regardless of title, through positive influence.

-Able and willing to represent Kirkwood Community College and Workplace Learning Connection in the most positive manner with students, business, school district and community partners.
+Be able and willing to represent the College in the most positive manner with prospective, former and current students, clients, suppliers and the community served.

 Welcome, value, and nurture people of all backgrounds, perspectives, and experiences, as well as support and promote an environment that accepts differences.